Andrew Basden's Web Sites

 Web pages express knowledge.
 Just as the pieces of our knowledge are intertwined with many others, so can web pages be, and it is this easy interlinking that makes the World Wide Web a better medium for knowledge than all the others except the human mind itself.
 So, in this site I have focused on interlinking rather than on some other more visual facilities that the Web might offer.

 My page policy is to provide useful information and discussion, richly linked both within itself as a network (not just an hierarchy) and to other pieces of knowledge worldwide so that knowledge may be shared.
-Not much surplus graphics, which eat up phone bills and memory, and minimal use of fancy constructs - Frame-free and Java-free, and Tables mainly used for real tables.
-Like Eric Schwartz'
+No cookies.
+Not much surplus graphics, which used to eat up phone bills and memory.
+Minimal use of fancy constructs - CSS-free, Frame-free and Java-free, and Tables mainly used for real tables.

 site, my pages are not 'enhanced for IE/Netscape' - 'cos I use AWeb.